-We’d find the patch stripped of anything red and then we’d call out loud to complain about never getting to eat enough garden strawberries.
+We’d find the patch stripped of anything red and then we’d loudly complain about never getting to eat enough garden strawberries.
 Though deep inside, we always laughed it off because we thought it was so cute that Dante and Sierra would beat us to the berries.
 There are advantages to waking up early.
-We’d rather have them eat the fruit than leaving them to the bugs.
+We’d rather have them eat the fruit.

 Sierra, heading to the strawberry patch

 This April, there is an abundance of red fruit on the vines.
-Sierra doesn’t have Dante with her to give her the guidance to know which one is worth eating.
+Sierra doesn’t have Dante with her to give guidance knowing which one is worth eating.
 She doesn’t have her big brother to follow around and watch, follow and mimic.
-She always did what ever he did, even if it scared her.
+She always did whatever he did, even if it scared her.
 Now, she walks over to the patch alone, staring at the fruit and waiting for Todd or I to hand feed her a berry.

 Since Dante was lost to cancer last May, we still haven’t gotten used to having so many ripe strawberries from the garden.
 I feel like I want to save them to ripen on the vines and to let the dogs get to them first.
 But staring at all this fruit isn’t going to bring Dante back.